| Term |

 | DNA |

-Deoxyribonucleic acid; the molecule carrying genetic instructions |
+Deoxyribonucleic acid; the molecule carrying genetic instructions for life. |

 Genetics, SNP |